RayHightower/RayHightower.com/_posts/2019-10-21-zero-to-one-in-a-power-law-world.markdown

 >&nbsp;
 >~Questions pondered by Peter Thiel

+PayPal was led by six people who went on to be regarded as the "PayPal Mafia".
+Peter Thiel is one of them.

 [Zero to One]() is...

 What does it take to take a startup from Zero to One?